MikhailSterkhov/Recon/README.md

-Download the necessary libraries from [this folder](target-compiled) and install them into your project through artifacts, local repositories, or any other methods convenient for you.
+Download the necessary libraries from [this folder](target-compiled) and install them into your project through *artifacts*, *local repositories*, or any other methods convenient for you.

 ---